IndaPlus25/task-3-yea/README.md

 Using this principle, improve the code you have written this week.
 If you have already done this, good job!

 ### ❎ Checklist
-- [ ] Create a Triangle class with a constructor that takes three sides and checks if they forma a valid triangle.
-- [ ] Create a method to classify a triangle based on its sides.
-The three types are equilateral triangles, isosceles triangles, and scalene triangles.
+- [ ] Cloned your repository to your local computer
+- [ ] Made a solid plan using issues
-- [ ] Create a method to calculate the triangle's area.
+- [ ] Completed all exercises to be best of your ability
-- [ ] Create the Rectangle class by reverse engineering the RectangleExample.java file which calls its methods.
+- [ ] Closed issues for completed exercises (with "Fixes #N" in commit messages)
-- [ ] Improve your code by using direct return statements.
+- [ ] Pushed your work to KTH GitHub!

-> **Assistant's note:** We have added this checklist for you to make a final check before handing in your work.
-You don't have to tick the boxes unless you want to (to tick a box, place an "x" within the brackets when editing the README.md)

 ### 🐞 Bugs and errors?
-If you find any inconsistencies or errors in this exercise, please open a [New Issue](https://gits-15.sys.kth.se/inda-24/help/issues/new) with the title "Task *x* Error: *summary of error here*".
+If you find any inconsistencies or errors in this exercise, please open a [New Issue](https://gits-15.sys.kth.se/inda-25/help/issues/new) with the title "Task *x* Error: *summary of error here*".
 Confirmed bugs will be rewarded by mentions in the acknowledgment section.

 ### 🙏 Acknowledgment
 This task was designed by                <br>